 The Teaching and Learning Toolkit is the EEF's best-known product, but it sits within a much larger evidence base.
 The EEF also publishes themed guidance reports, trial results, and implementation frameworks that are worth knowing about.

-Guidance Reports cover specific areas of classroom practice in depth.
-Current reports include guidance on metacognition and self-regulated learning, improving literacy in secondary schools, early language and literacy, mathematics in Key Stage 2, and effective professional development.
-Each report translates the evidence into numbered, prioritised recommendations with illustrative classroom examples.
-The metacognition guidance report, for instance, provides a seven-step model for teaching pupils to think about their own thinking, with examples drawn from primary and secondary classrooms across several subjects.
+Guidance Reports cover classroom teaching practices.
+Current reports include metacognition (metacognition and self-regulated learning), literacy (improving literacy in secondary schools), early language and literacy, maths in Key Stage 2 and effective professional development.
+Each report has prioritised, numbered recommendations and classroom examples from research.
+The metacognition guidance report (metacognition and self-regulated learning) gives learners a seven-step model.
+This teaches them to consider their own thinking, using examples from classrooms (primary and secondary) across subjects.

 EEF and School Improvement Planning

 However, the instrumental use of the Toolkit in school improvement carries risks.
-If leaders use it to justify decisions already made rather than to inform decisions still open, the evidence base becomes a compliance exercise rather than a genuine tool for improvement.
-The EEF itself is clear on this: effective school improvement involves a cycle of choosing strategies based on evidence, implementing them with high fidelity, and evaluating whether they are working in your context, then adjusting accordingly.
+If leaders use it to justify decisions already made, the evidence base becomes a compliance exercise.
+It stops being a genuine tool for improvement.
+The EEF is clear about this.
+Effective school improvement follows a cycle.
+Choose strategies based on evidence, put them in place properly, and check if they work in your school.
+Then make changes as needed.

 When using EEF evidence in school improvement planning, three questions focus the work: What problem are we trying to solve?
 What does the evidence say about strategies that address this problem?
 And how will we know whether our implementation is working?
 The Toolkit answers the second question.
 Your school's data and professional judgement must answer the first and third.